 Education and training standard setting

-The specific type of standard setting used in the RCPCH is a Modified Angoff Method.
+The specific type of standard setting used in the MRCPCH is a Modified Angoff Method.
 Following each exam diet a panel of professional judges who are subject matter experts grade the difficulty of the exam, by item, which results in a cut-score or pass mark.

 Prior to grading the exam, judges are asked to conceptualise the notion of the 'borderline candidate'.
 The borderline candidate is a fictitious person who has a 50% chance of passing the exam.
 Once this has been established, the judges are asked to independently grade each item of the exam and rate out of 100 borderline candidates the percentage of how many will answer the question correctly.
 Once completed these rating are compiled and prepared for a panel discussion.